• Host, The Big Scottish Book Club BBC Scotland & iplayer

 ‘Maggie & Me’, published by Bloomsbury, was BBC Radio 4 Book of the Week and the Sunday Times made it their Memoir of the Year.
 It won the Paddy Power Satire of the Year Award 2014 and Stonewall named Damian their Writer of the Year.
 Described as ‘genius’ by Maggie O’Farrell and ‘amazing’ by Diana Athill, it was featured in the Books of the Year in the Observer, Times, The Sunday Times, Independent on Sunday, Guardian, Mail, Metro and Evening Standard.
 “There isn’t a trace of bitterness in the beautiful book.
 Only the radiant eloquence of a man whose courage and humanity shine from its pages,” said Alan Johnson in New Statesman Books of the Year.

 Damian has since taught several six-month long UEA-Guardian Memoir Master classes and undertakes private mentoring and editing commissions.
-He is currently writing his next book.
+Earlier this year he published his first novel to great acclaim You Will Be Safe Here.

 Permanently in search of the perfect Martini, Damian is a well-respected drinks writer and his Barfly series was regularly featured in The Sunday Times.
 He covers politics and culture in his monthly Big Issue column and has been a columnist for Attitude.
 Shortlisted for a British Press Award, he’s written regularly for the Times since graduating.
 For them he has tracked down and interviewed Cheetah the Chimpanzee, cooked a 32-bird roast with Hugh Fearnley-Whittingstall and explored post-Katrina New Orleans.
 He has also written for the Independent, the Financial Times, the Guardian, the Telegraph and Evening Standard as well as GQ, Harpers, Glamour, Red, Country Life and Psychologies.